ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     /* . . . */
     ```

-    Add route handlers to the main module and place them *after* checking for the user login status.
+    Add route handlers to the main module and place them *after* checking whether the user is logged in.

     ```javascript
     /* index.js */